couchbase/kv_engine/cbsasl/CBSASL.md

          }
      }

-Each components `hash` entry is deprecated and will be removed in a followup patch once ns_server provides `hashes`.
 To allow for password rotation without being unavailable for some services while getting the new password the `hashes` array contains the old and new password during the migration window for password rotation.

 The top level `hash` entry controls the legal attributes: